lekhrajdinkar/02-spring/02_docker/00_architecture.md

 - by default, docker runs container with `root` user **on host** (with less Linux **capability**)
   - dockerfile > USER < userID >
   - docker run --user option
+- **Docker host** : on host machine install docker
+  - eg: docker desktop on out laptops.
+  - all containers runs on this  docker host.
 ---
 ## Layered Arch